OpenTranslationBible/open-bible/en-GB/41.Mark/md/mark-04.md

 ## Mark 4:9

-Then He said, “Whoever has ears to hear, let them hear.”
+Then He said, “Whoever has ears to hear, let them listen.”

 ---